-"person" means any individual, corporation, estate, partnership, joint venture, association, joint-stock company, limited liability company, trust, unincorporated organization or government or any agency or political subdivision thereof or any other entity of whatever nature.
+"Person" means any individual, corporation, estate, partnership, joint venture, association, joint-stock company, limited liability company, trust, Further details concerning Change-in-Control are set forth in Section 10 of the LTIP, which can be located at www.ubs.com/onesource/OTIS.

-"Place of Payment," when used with respect to the Notes of or within any series, means the place or places where the principal of (and premium, if any), interest and Additional Amounts owed on such Notes are payable, as contemplated by the Indenture.
+"Place of Payment" when used with respect to the Notes of or within any series, means the place or places where the principal of (and premium, if any), interest and Additional Amounts owed on such Notes are payable, as contemplated by the Indenture.